Supreme-Ed/Blocky-Math-Champ/PLAN_SCAFFOLDING.md

   - [x] 2.7.2.
 Write or update TASKS.md with initial tasks and structure.
 (Roadmap and MVP tasks updated)
   - [x] 2.7.3.
 Manually verify the content for completeness and accuracy.
 (Verified: both files updated)
   - [x] 2.7.4.
 Record the result of the manual verification and ESLint run in a results log.
 (Logged in results.log, Step 2.7.3)
-  - [ ] 2.7.5.
+  - [x] 2.7.5.
 Commit the files to git if all checks pass.
-(Committed and pushed)
+(Committed and pushed, Step 2.7 complete)

-[ ] 3A.
+[x] 3A.
 PRECHECK.
 Before starting Step 3, check the line count of all relevant files to ensure none will exceed 300 lines.
 If any file is at risk, refactor and retest as needed.
 Record results in the log.
+(See results.log: PLAN_SCAFFOLDING.md exceeds 300 lines, needs review/refactor.)
 - [ ] 3.
 Core Engine and UI Foundation
 - [ ] 3.1.
 Implement Babylon.js scene setup in main.js, including engine creation, scene creation, camera, and lighting.
-    - [ ] 3.1.1.
+    - [x] 3.1.1.
 Write code to initialize Babylon.js engine in main.js.
+(Already implemented)
-    - [ ] 3.1.2.
+    - [x] 3.1.2.
 Add camera and lighting setup to the scene.
+(Already implemented)
-    - [ ] 3.1.3.
+    - [x] 3.1.3.
 Run ESLint on main.js.
+(1 warning: 'light' assigned but never used; see results.log)
-    - [ ] 3.1.4.
-Manually verify the scene renders with camera and lighting.
+    - [x] 3.1.4.
+Manually verify the scene renders with camera, lighting, and animated torus.
+(Confirmed in browser)
     - [ ] 3.1.5.
 Record the result of the manual verification and ESLint run in a results log.
     - [ ] 3.1.6.
 Commit the changes to git if all checks pass.
   - [ ] 3.2.
 Develop gameEngine.js to manage global game state, handle main game loop, and dispatch events between modules.